 Once during the cruise, they have a special dinner celebrating the local cuisine.
 I’m still dreaming about those pretzels and why does beer taste so much better in Europe?

 We got to taste the local specialties and the Austrian meats were only outdone by the Austrian cheese selection.

 And of course, the entree’s were perfectly prepared and oh so delicious!
 This typical Austrian fare and the party that came afterward made our cruise so very special.

 Not only did we make new friends amongst the passengers we counted many of the crew as friends as well.
 They made our experience exceptional!

 did I mention that each Viking Longship has their own herb garden on board?
 Just another reason to love Viking!

-My first post about our Viking River Cruise check out my first post.
+To Learn more about my Viking River Cruise check out my first post.
 It talks more about the ship and the ports we visited, click on the link to learn more about our Viking River Cruise